 Founded in 1950, Ferring now employs more than 6,500 people worldwide, has its own operating subsidiaries in nearly 60 countries and markets its products in 110 countries.
 Headquartered in Switzerland, they also have manufacturing facilities in several European countries, South America, China, India, Israel, and the US.

 Our client’s needs:

 Ferring launched their Leadership Principles in 2017, starting with the leadership team.
 They wanted to find a way to use an experiential approach to rollout and embed these values throughout the organisation.
 Having previously used 5 Conversations for a different programme, they felt that it was a really good fit for Ferring and would help to bring their Leadership Principles to life through everyday conversations.

-Leadership Principles and 5 Conversations have been rolled out across the organization, spearheaded by the Technical Operations Division which asked The Oxford Group to train 18 internal trainers so they could deliver 5 Conversations across the division.
-They started by training the leadership teams on each of their manufacturing sites in 2019, and have since been delivering the programme to other people managers.
+The rollout of Ferring’s Leadership Principles and 5 Conversations has been spearheaded by the Technical Operations Division which asked The Oxford Group to train 18 internal trainers so they could deliver 5 Conversations across the division.
+They started by training the leadership teams on each manufacturing site and then moved on to deliver the programme to other people managers.

 Ferring’s Leadership Principles are:

 - Empowerment – we create leaders and intrapreneurs

 - Innovation – we experiment and build our future

 - Accountability – we own everything we do with courage

 - Collaboration – we are in this together